-All flats have metal electric meter cupboards which are located in the means of escape outside of flats.
+All satisfactory

-Photo 19 9.
-Smoking 9.1.
+9. Smoking

+9.1.
 Are there suitable arrangements for those who wish to smoke?

 Given the general needs occupancy, there is little HCC can do on a daily basis to control/prevent smoking within residents' dwellings other than raising awareness and highlighting consequences of inappropriate discarding of materials.

 There are no smoking receptacles provided externally to the premises, therefore there are no provisions for disposal.

 9.2.
 Are "No smoking" signs provided within the common areas?

 The building complies with current no-smoking legislation with signage displayed prominently throughout the building at all levels.
 Signage displayed is clearly visible and complies with the Smoke Free (signs) Regulations 2012.

-Photo 20 9.3.
+9.3.
 Are reasonable measures taken to prevent fires as a result of smoking?

 Residents are permitted to smoke within residential flats, however information relating to smoking is contained within tenants' handbooks.

 9.4.
 General comments/defects:

 During the assessment, a comprehensive inspection was carried out in all areas; there was a limited number of discarded cigarettes on the floor externally and all internal areas were sterile.

-10. Arson, security & housekeeping 10.1.
+10. Arson, security & housekeeping

+10.1.
 Does basic security against arson by outsiders appear reasonable?

-The premises has the following arrangements in place: - Access doors are provided with resident access controls - External floodlighting is provided by streetlights - The caretaker is a visual presence and carries out daily inspections on the premises where necessary significant findings are reported to senior management - There is a steel security fence which runs along a large percentage of the perimeter of the block - There is a car park barrier that is controlled entry - Hull City Council employees require key fobs for access and all contractors require permission before access is authorised - CCTV is installed internally and external to the building, although it only covers the ground floor, lifts and surrounding areas to the building
+The premises has the following arrangements in place:

+- Access doors are provided with resident access controls - External floodlighting is provided by streetlights

+- The caretaker is a visual presence and carries out daily inspections on the premises - where necessary significant findings are reported to senior management

+- There is a steel security fence which runs along a large percentage of the perimeter of the block - Hull City council employees require key fobs for access and all contractors require permission before access is authorised

-Photo 21 Photo 23 Photo 24 10.2.
+- CCTV is installed internally and external to the building, although it only covers the ground floor, lifts and surrounding areas to the building

+10.2.
 Is there history of / signs of anti social behaviour?
-Physical evidence of antisocial behaviour within the block were limited to minor graffiti and the overall condition of internal fixtures and fittings was to a good standard.

 Historically blocks of flats are often subject to damage and arson due to the volume of people (general needs) within the building, therefore arson/anti social behaviour will always be a credible threat.

-Following liaison with HCC representatives and knowledge of the local area, many of the high rise blocks within the city have been subjected to anti social behaviour, Block 1 is no exception to this.
+Following liaison with HCC representatives and knowledge of the local area, many of the high rise blocks within the city have been subjected to anti social behaviour, however there doesn't appear to be any concerns at Lindsey Place.

 10.3.
 Is there an absence of unnecessary fire load in close proximity to the premises or available for ignition by outsiders?

-Waste bins were contained within the refuse chute area which is enclosed in a roller shutter and walkways around the block were sterile.
-Additional waste bins were visible and although they were located clear of the main building, unlike other blocks, they were not chained to an immovable structure which requires addressing to ensure they are not moved too close to the building.
+The immediate area around the building was sterile: waste bins were contained within the refuse chute area which is enclosed in a roller shutter and walkways around residents sheds were sterile.
+Additional waste bins were visible, however they were located clear of the main building and chained to an immovable object.

-Photo 26 Photo 27 10.4.
+10.4.
 Are escape routes sterile and free from excessive fire loading?

 The block operates a specific zero tolerance approach to housekeeping which is backed up by comprehensive signage as all communal areas are sterile.
 It was confirmed that one of the roles of the caretaker was to continuously monitor areas and should be commended for the standard of housekeeping both internally and externally.

 10.5.
 Is the standard of housekeeping within ancillary accommodation acceptable?
-All satisfactory.